Cyb3rW1z4rd/CyberBook/HTTP.md

 `msf ->  /exploit/multi/misc/java_rmi_server`
 `nmap -sV -p {port} --script="rmi-vuln-classloader,rmi-dumpregistry" {ip}`

 ## Java Deserialization

  **(Jboss, WebLogic, WebSphere, Jenkins)**

 https://www.owasp.org/index.php/Deserialization_of_untrusted_data
 https://foxglovesecurity.com/2015/11/06/what-do-weblogic-websphere-jboss-jenkins-opennms-and-your-application-have-in-common-this-vulnerability/
 serialization itself is a process which allows for applications to convert data into a binary format, which is suitable for saving to disk.
-Deserialization is other way around
-/usr/share/laudanum/ for shells
+Deserialization is other way around. /usr/share/laudanum/ for shells

 `nmap -p 1100 --script=rmi-vuln-classloader 10.11.1.73`